mpanighetti/dnd5e-species/oozes/oozeborn.md

 - You are unable to carry or wear equipment.
 - You can move through any space as narrow as 1 inch wide without squeezing.
-- You can spend 5 feet of movement to escape from nonmagical restraints or being grappled.
+- You can spend 5 feet of movement to escape from nonmagical restraints or being Grappled.
 - You don't need to sleep or breathe, and you can't be forced to sleep by any means.
 You can gain the benefits of a Long Rest if you spend at least 4 hours of that 8 hour period in a physically inactive state, during which you are conscious and aware of your surroundings within the limits of your ooze senses.

 Any equipment you are wearing or carrying isn't transformed.
 You remain transformed until the end of your next short or Long Rest, or until you revert to your simulacrum form as an action.